How I Help

 • what is likely to fail as volume or complexity increases

-• what should be fixed, sequenced, or stopped before committing additional capital
+• what should be fixed or stopped before committing additional time, hires or investment

 This helps PE leaders and portfolio company teams make sharper decisions before adding headcount, restructuring go-to-market responsibilities, increasing spend, or assuming revenue synergies will materialize on their own.